dougkerr/surveillance/CommunityView/doc/InstallCVDedicated.md

 #### Mounting a Volume on AWS

-If your server is running on Amazon Web Services (AWS) or another hosting service with multiple grades of storage having different pricing and performance characteristics, you may wish to use a lower-cost (and lower performance) volume for images than for your root volume.
+If your server is running on Amazon Web Services (AWS) or another hosting service with multiple grades of storage having different pricing and/or performance characteristics, you may wish to use a lower-cost (and lower performance) volume for images than for your root volume.

-For example, on AWS
+On AWS
 we have had success using an ST1 volume to store the CommunityView images and web pages, while running the root filesystem on GP2 storage.
 ST1 storage is currently slightly less than half the cost per gigabyte-month